prvdmwrong/prvdmwrong/docs/reference/index.md

 # Reference

-This section provides detailed reference documentation for working with React.
+This section provides detailed reference documentation for working with Oh My Prvd.
 For an introduction to Oh My Prvd, see the [Learn section.](../tutorials/index.md)

 The reference is broken down into functional packages.